Deep is good, right? Not when planting a tree. This tree planting guide will show you the importance of planting a tree at the right depth.

 When you purchase a tree grown in a container, the roots are already growing at the proper soil depth for the conditions.
 If you plant the tree at a deeper depth it will affect how the roots will grow from that point.

 Even an inch too deep on small bareroot stock trees is significant.
 The effects of planting too deeply often do not show up right away, but can appear several years later.

 Planting at the Correct Depth

 When planting a tree, place the tree in the ground.
 The top of the soil in the planter becomes the highest point.
 Do not plant it deeper so you are pouring soil on top of the planter's soil.

 If you have to stake the tree to make it more steady, that's fine.
 The roots will grow into the soil and begin to hold it tightly.

 Take a look at these tree planting guide photos above.
 The first two are oaks and the third is a Catalpa Tree.

 The dwarf peach tree in the photo is growing in the nursery container.
 It was started as a bareroot plant.
 How do I know?
-It was planted about an inch too deep.
+It was planted about a couple inches too deep.
 I brushed away the soil in order to find the root flare.